Lua Config Directory Structure¶

 |-- init.lua

-Anything that goes in ~/.config/nvim/lua
+Anything that goes in ~/.config/nvim/lua can be loaded with require

-Then the following Lua code will load myluamodule.lua
+Then the following Lua code will load myluamodule.lua:

-.lua
+.lua extension.

-Loading other modules in subdirectories (other_modules/anothermodule.lua
+Loading other modules in subdirectories (other_modules/anothermodule.lua) is done with / or .:

-Any directory that has an init.lua
+Any directory that has an init.lua file can be required directly, without

 having to specify the name of the file: